 This is one of the most basic design of this area of electronics.
 In this configuration the power transistors amplify only current instead of voltage and current.
 Even it's true if complementer darlingtons are used instead of simple power transistors.This quite differs from the analogue case of tube amplifiers where the power tubes are allways used in grounded cathode configuration what results both voltage and current amplification.

 Another problem with emitter follower configuration is that the power transistors need higher voltage drive than their emitters potential.
 It means that we cannot drive this kind of amplifiers's output to the whole range of power supply voltage without tricks.
 Necessarily its output must be less than supply voltage.
-If we applicate bootstrap then one power transistor's emitter ( T4) can be driven over the power supply voltage due to the fact that the bootstrap increase the driver voltage of this transistor over the positive supply voltage.
-But bootstrapping results some problem about the phase transmission and I hear it as a strange squelch in the sound.
+If we applicate bootstrap then one power transistor's base ( T4) can be driven over the power supply voltage due to the fact that the bootstrap increase the driver voltage of this transistor over the positive supply voltage.
+But bootstrapping with capacitors results some problem about the phase transmission and I hear it as a strange squelch in the sound.